gofore/angular-advanced-training/unidirectional-data-flow/README.md

 ---
 # Exercise
 Install @ngrx/store to the project and implement the store with single reducer called `HackerNewsReducer` which reacts to action called `SET` that sets the array of ids.
 Dispatch this kind of action when application is opened with some dummy ids.
 The payload should be typed as `number[]`.
+1. Install @ngrx/store with npm
+2. Instantiate the `StoreModule` and set up `AppState` in `app/app.module.ts`
+3. Declare the typed actions in `app/actions/hacker-news.actions.ts`
+4. Implement the reducer in `app/reducers/hacker-news.reducer.ts`
+5. Create a component `HackerNewsComponent` that reads from the store and dispatches the initial action to set some data
+6. Use the created component in `AppComponent`

 ---
 # Testing Reducers